 - Numerous opportunities for field study in the community and internationally.

 - An active student chapter of ASID (American Society of Interior Design) and ARIDO (Association of Registered Interior Designers of Ontario)

 - Advanced technology offering computer-aided drafting and design, animation, 3D imaging training and application.

 - Integrated design studio offering training by an architect.

 - A design-build component offering hands-on furniture construction.

 - Interior Design graduates can also apply directly to Griffith University to gain direct entry into their Master of Arts in Visual Arts program.
 Articulation agreements with Wayne State University, Michigan and Institute of Technology Sligo, Ireland are also available.

 The program offers very strong job placement with international opportunities.
 With their highly developed technical and creative skills graduates find work as designers for architects, lighting contractors and furniture designers.
 Diverse training allows for designing opportunities in the retail, hospitality, medical, commercial and entertainment sectors.

 Interior Design graduates can apply directly to Griffith University to gain direct entry into their Master of Arts in Visual Arts program.
 Please see www.griffith.edu.au/credit.
 Visit the College-University Transfer Guide website for information on additional agreements.

-Students who complete their Ontario College Advanced Diploma in Interior Design, qualify to enter Wayne State University to complete a Bachelor of Fine Arts (BFA) in Design with a concentration in Interior Design from Wayne State University, College of Fine, Performing and Communication Arts with just one additional year of study.
+Students who complete their Ontario College Advanced Diploma in Interior Design, qualify to enter Wayne State University to complete a Bachelor of Fine Arts (BFA) in Design with a concentration in Interior Design from Wayne State University, College of Fine, Performing and Communication Arts.
 Visit the Credit Transfer & Pathway Agreements page for more information.
 This agreement is in effect starting January 1, 2019.

 OSSD with the majority of courses at the College (C), University (U), University/College (M) or Open (O) level qualify for admission to this program.